slaclab/paws/README.md

 through the GUI and through input files are included in the user manual, which can be found in the `doc` directory of this repository.
+A low-overhead usage example will eventually be posted here.

 ## Motivation